 ARTICLE XIV – Bylaws

 Section 1.
-Matters of procedure that require administrative flexibility such as membership dues, the fiscal year of the Association, and the method of conducting mail ballots, shall be governed by the Bylaws, provided that these are not in conflict with the Constitution.
+Matters of procedure that require administrative flexibility such as membership dues, the fiscal year of the Association, and the method of conducting ballots, shall be governed by the Bylaws, provided that these are not in conflict with the Constitution.

 Section 2.
 New Bylaws or changes in existing Bylaws may be adopted by the Board of Directors.

 ARTICLE XV – Amendments